LeegenSteven/NetworkAgent-dev/environment/Readme.md

     --role="roles/iam.workloadIdentityUser"
 ```

-Specify the project to create resources in
+Specify the GKE namespace and project for Config Connector to create resources in

 ```
 kubectl create namespace automation